itenisz/gatsby-themes/packages/gatsby-theme-vidyaa/README.md

 Optionally you can set every image name and src trough `cfgImages` theme option as array of objects.
 The best method for this, to shadow the config file located at `src/config/cfg-images`, and use your own setup in the shadowed file.

 - The img name string are used in components.
-With your own components you can setup different names, but watch out for Typescript interface definiton located in `src/types/type-cfg-images`
+With your own components you can setup different names, but watch out for Typescript interface definition located in `src/types/type-cfg-images`
 - All the image src default value is an empty string
 - If src is empty string, `src/hooks/use-gatsby-images` hook image data used (sharp generated image from GraphQL)
 - If src string is available, then `src/hooks/use-cfg-images` hook get the values, and set the image component link directly